Want a Long Life? Try Optimism!

 The research was based on 2 studies.
 The largest study included more than 69,000 women who participated in the Nurses Health Study, beginning in 1976.
 The women completed an optimism assessment in 2004, and then their health was tracked through 2016.

-(Note: The women’s optimism was assessed using the 'Life-Orientation Test-Revised', as discussed in earlier blogs.)
+(Note: The women’s optimism was assessed using the 'Life-Orientation Test-Revised', as discussed in earlier posts.)

 The second study included 1400 men who were followed by the US Veteran’s Affairs Aging Study.
 These men completed an Optimism assessment in 1986, and then their health was tracked until 2016.